3-oxo-5beta-steroid 4-dehydrogenase

-Thus, the two substrates of this enzyme are 3-oxo-5beta-steroid and acceptor, whereas its two products are 3-oxo-Delta4-steroid and reduced acceptor.
+For example, the enzyme acts on 5β-dihydroprogesterone to give progesterone.

 This enzyme belongs to the family of oxidoreductases, to be specific, those acting on the CH-CH group of donor with other acceptors.
 The systematic name of this enzyme class is 3-oxo-5beta-steroid:acceptor Delta4-oxidoreductase.
 This enzyme is also called 3-oxo-5beta-steroid:(acceptor) Delta4-oxidoreductase.
 This enzyme participates in 3 metabolic pathways: bile acid biosynthesis, c21-steroid hormone metabolism, and androgen and estrogen metabolism.